What is trustee indemnity insurance?

 Arranging trustee indemnity insurance that works for you

 Financial irregularities or breaches within your charity's activities may be unthinkable.
 But the truth is, as the example above shows, it is possible for trustees to make bad decisions even when their intentions are good.

 For this reason, charities should consider entity cover as well as trustee indemnity insurance.
 While trustee indemnity insurance covers individual trustees, entity cover covers the charity itself.
 This can protect against a range of scenarios.
 For example, external investigations, breach of contract and allegations of corporate manslaughter.

 Minimising the damage with public relations crisis management

-Allegations of mismanagement by trustees can stir interest amongst the press and other media outlets, and few trustees have the necessary experience to handle such difficult situations.
+Allegations of mismanagement by trustees can stir interest amongst the press and other media outlets.
+Typically, few trustees have the necessary experience to handle such difficult situations.
 As a result, there is the potential for trustees' livelihoods to be put at risk from the negative attention.

-That's why Markel include a public relations crisis management service as part of trustee indemnity insurance cover.
-So as soon as allegations covered by trustee indemnity insurance present a threat to a trustee's livelihood, we will instruct an experience public relations specialist to deal with the media on your behalf, helping to limit the damage to the trustee (and the charity's) reputation.
+That's why Markel include a public relations crisis management service as part of trustee indemnity insurance.
+As soon as allegations pose a threat to a trustee's livelihood, we instruct an experienced PR specialist to deal with the media on your behalf.
+This helps to limit the damage to the trustee (and the charity's) reputation.

-Trustee indemnity insurance exists to give protection and peace of mind to the directors and officers of all sorts of charities and other organisations, and should always be considered as part of your charity insurance policy.
-We offer trustee indemnity insurance from as little as £6 a month – get a quote now or call us on 0800 640 6604 to speak to one of our charity insurance experts.
+Trustee indemnity insurance gives protection and peace of mind to the trustees of all sorts of charities and other organisations.
+For this reason, it should always be considered as part of your charity insurance policy.
+We offer trustee indemnity insurance from £3 a month*.
+Get a quote now or call us on 0800 640 6604 to speak to one of our charity insurance experts.

 Need some help?